-MEASURE 2022 SOI TARGET 2022 ACTUAL 2021 RESULT RESULT Travel Choice - Providing and accel erating better travel cl hoices for Aucklander s The total number of public transport boardings (millions) 82 41 64 NOT MET Boardings on the public transport network came in at approximately half of the target.
+MEASURE 2022 SOI TARGET 2022 ACTUAL 2021 RESULT RESULT Travel Choice - Providing and accel erating better travel c hoices for Aucklander s The total number of public transport boardings (millions) 82 41 64 NOT MET Boardings on the public transport network came in at approximately half of the target.
 Boardings were affected by Covid-19.
 In particular, city centre, university student and office worker patronage were impacted by the increased travel restrictions, concerns about hygiene on public transport and increased working from home.
-Total rail boardings (millions) 19 7 11 NOT MET Rail boardings were impacted by being lowered or stopped for per ng track works by Kiw viRail which led to se rvice frequencies Total annual boardings on Rapid or Frequent public transport networks Increase at faster rate than total boardings Decreased at a faster rate than total boardings Decreased at faster rate than total boardings NOT MET The percentage of public transport trips that are punctual 96.0% 97.8% 97.4% MET Kilometres of safe cycling facilities added or upgraded that is located on the Cycle & Micromobility Strategic 2021-2024: 44.1km Trajectory measures: 13.9km N/A Revised Measure EXCEEDED
+Total rail boardings (millions) 19 7 11 NOT MET Rail boardings were impacted by Covid-19 and ongoing track works by KiwiRail which led to service frequencies being lowered or stopped for periods of time.

+Total annual boardings on Rapid or Frequent public transport networks Increase at faster rate than total boardings Decreased at a faster rate than total boardings Decreased at faster rate than total boardings NOT MET The percentage of public transport trips that are punctual 96.0% 97.8% 97.4% MET Kilometres of safe cycling facilities added or upgraded that is located on the Cycle & Micromobility Strategic Network 2021-2024: 44.1km Trajectory measures: 2021/22: 12.8km 13.9km N/A Revised Measure EXCEEDED